scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 ## Creating a simple extension

-1. Create a `localmodules` directory in the Magento root of your application.
-This directory will be used to store extensions that are in development.

-2. In the `localmodules` directory, create a regular Composer package.

-3. In a subdirectory of your package, `src/scandipwa/app/plugin`, create files for your plugins.
+1. In a subdirectory of your package, `src/scandipwa/app/plugin`, create files for your plugins.
 By convention, these end with `.plugin.js`

     i.
 Implement your plugin's logic (see [Plugin implementation](#plugin-implementation))

     ii.
 Configure your plugin's target (see [Plugin configuration](#plugin-configuration))

-8. List your plugin files in `index.js` (see [Listing plugin files](#listing-plugin-files))
+2. List your plugin files in `index.js` (see [Listing plugin files](#listing-plugin-files))

-7. Enable your extension in scandipwa.json (see [Enabling extensions](#enabling-extensions))
+3. Enable your extension in scandipwa.json (see [Enabling extensions](#enabling-extensions))

-8. Restart your frontend container for the configuration to take effect.
+4. Restart your frontend container for the configuration to take effect.
 This is necessary whenever the scandipwa.json file is changed.

 ## Plugin implementation